SBI-sa/Logi-dash/replit.md

 ### Image Management
 Image uploads use cache-busting timestamps to ensure replacements display immediately:
-- **Warehouse Allocation Image**: When admin replaces the warehouse allocation map, a timestamp query parameter (`?t=timestamp`) is appended to the URL
-- **Real Estate Images**: Land and JLH images use the same cache-busting mechanism
+- **Database Storage**: Clean URLs without query parameters are stored in Supabase (e.g., `https://.../warehouse/allocation.jpg`)
+- **UI Display**: Timestamped URLs with `?t=${Date.now()}` are used in the UI to force browser cache refresh
+- **Separate Objects**: Upload handlers create two separate objects:
+  - `dataForDatabase`: Contains clean URL, saved to Supabase
+  - `dataForState`: Contains timestamped URL, used for local state and UI display
-- **Why This Matters**: Image files are uploaded to the same URL each time (e.g., `warehouse/allocation.jpg`).
-Without timestamps, browsers and CDNs cache the old image even when a new one is uploaded
+- **Why This Matters**: Image files are uploaded to the same path each time.
+Without timestamps in the UI, browsers cache the old image.
+Clean URLs in the database ensure future uploads work correctly
-- **Implementation**: All image upload handlers append `?t=${Date.now()}` to public URLs before saving to database
+- **Affected Images**: Warehouse allocation map, Real Estate land image, JLH image

 ## Recent Changes
 ### November 17, 2025
-- **Image cache-busting fix**: Added timestamp query parameters to all image uploads (warehouse allocation, land, JLH) to force browser refresh when images are replaced
+- **Image cache-busting architecture**: Implemented dual-object pattern for image uploads - clean URLs stored in Supabase database, timestamped URLs used in UI to force browser refresh.
+Prevents mutation bugs and ensures future image replacements work correctly for warehouse allocation, land, and JLH images
 - **Warehouse village colors**: Updated to use only 4-color repeating pattern (#00617f, #a7aca1, #081f2c, #9b2743) across all village cards

 ### November 16, 2025